developers-ubonu/fintrack/docs/fintrack/SCOPE_DEFINITION.md

 #### 5.1 MVP Criteria
 The Minimum Viable Solution for FinTrack must:
 - Enable users to track expenses with receipt capture in the field (offline essential).
+- Allow users to add, edit, and view basic client and contractor information.
 - Allow users to associate expenses with specific jobs/clients.
+- Allow users to track payments made to contractors.
-- Calculate job profitability based on income and expenses (including basic contractor costs).
+- Calculate job profitability based on income and expenses (including contractor costs).
 - Provide basic invoicing capabilities with GST/QST support.
 - Support offline expense entry with reliable synchronization.
 - Offer a simple weekly profit summary view.